giordyb/imandocker/readme.md

 I don't think this can be done in a container since it requires the SMTP server, which (for reasons unknown to me) cannot be added to a window server container image.

-*Preview Server:*

-I cannot get the installer to run in silent/unattend mode and I haven't had time to analyze the install to se if it can be replicated by copying the files by hand.
-I changed the configuration so that the dms points to an external preview server (running on the host)

 *OCR Module:*